Inheritance rules

 node

-If a page callback is not defined for a path, then we look at the closest parent which has one and use it.
-If the page callback is inherited from a parent, then the page arguments, the file and the file path are inherited from the parent as a whole, but can be overwritten.
-Most of the time, is only required to overwrite the page arguments and nothing else.
+If a page callback is not defined for a path, then we look at the closest parent that has one and use it.
+If the page callback is inherited from a parent, then the page arguments, the file and the file path are inherited from the parent as a whole, but can be overridden.
+Most of the time it is only required to overwrite the page arguments and nothing else.

-If the page callback is defined for a given path, then there is not inheritance at all and the page arguments, file, and file path must be defined if they are required.
+If the page callback is defined for a given path, then nothing is inherited and the page arguments, file, and file path must be defined if they are required.

 For example: